KazimKamilov/FakeChess/README.md

 # FakeChess
-\n
+Test game<br/>

-To build app you should use CMake and make x64 project.\n Target CMake project path must be no in-source(for example, FakeChess/build).\n
+To build app you should use CMake and make x64 project.<br/>
+Target CMake project path must be no in-source(for example, FakeChess/build).<br/>